-'Equivalents' is a new collaboration between experimental photographer Mark Tamer and sound artist Amit Rai Sharma exploring the dialogue between an image and a sound.
+'Everybody's Happy Nowadays' is a new collaborative work between experimental photographer Mark Tamer and sound artist Amit Rai Sharma.

-The combined work itself could be viewed as a celebration of the forgotten and discarded moments in time; bringing to the fore the non-image, where light has leaked through the back of the camera and onto the film. and the loose cable in the circuit, the unwanted system noise bleeding through.
+The combined work celebrates the forgotten and discarded moments in time; the non-image, where light has leaked through the back of the camera and onto the film.
+And loose cables in the circuit creating unwanted system noise bleeding through.

-This work is site specific, meaning that it has been created specifically for this digital gallery.
-And this works marks the inaugural show for IMA's digital gallery.
+This work is site specific.
+It has been created specifically for this digital gallery.
+And this works marks the inaugural show for TASC's digital gallery - The IMA Gallery.
 A re-imagining of the gallery experience, with the emphasis placed on 'experience'.

-This work has been imagined, funded, and executed by IMA Studio.
+All exhibited work sizes are relative to each other.
+This work has been imagined, funded, and executed by The Artist Support Centre.

 The work has been divided across four rooms each containing four walls illustrated by four vertical bars.
 You may view the work in any order you wish.